twangodev/cca/src/AP-English-Literature-and-Composition/Assignments/lent-devotional.md

 2. How has seeking God's guidance and meditating on His Word brought clarity and peace to our life during challenging times?

     When I actually take a moment to seek God's guidance or think about what I've heard in church, it does make things feel less chaotic.
 It's like having a moment of quiet in the middle of a storm, even if I don't do it as often as I probably should.

+## Day 3: Lenten Reflection

+1. How can reflecting on God's attributes help you get through moments of doubt or despair in your life?

+    Reflecting on God's attributes, like His kindness, strength, and understanding, reminds me that I'm not alone in my struggles.
+It helps me trust that there's someone bigger than my doubts and despair, guiding and supporting me, even when I don't always see it or make time to acknowledge it.

+2. How has God been faithful in your life?

+    Even though I don't always notice it at the moment, looking back, I can see times when things just worked out when they shouldn't have, like doing well on a test I didn't think I was prepared for or getting through tough times with friends and family.
+It makes me think maybe that's God being faithful, making sure I'm okay even when I'm too busy to pay attention.